Gradient-Based Learning of Discrete Structured Measurement Operators for Signal Recovery: Conclusion Future Work

 \section{Conclusion \& Future Work}

 In this work, we have proposed GLODISMO, an efficient and extendable method for learning discrete structured measurement operators for signal recovery, based on a fusion of unrolled optimization and Gumbel reparametrizations.
 The effectiveness and flexibility of our approach has been empirically demonstrated in several prototypical applications, thereby significantly outperforming discrete optimization baselines and random matrix designs.
-There are many more potential applications of GLODISMO, which could be explored in future work.
-In particular, it is evident to evaluate our methodology in a large-scale setting, with much higher ambient dimensions (both in the signal and measurement domain) and larger datasets.
-Furthermore, future research could involve an extension to compressive classification \citep{compressive1, compressive2}, where the measurement operator would be optimized to classify signals based on the measurements, instead of reconstructing them.
+There are many more potential extensions and applications of GLODISMO, which could be explored in future work, some of which are mentioned in the following: \begin{itemize} \item \emph{Pre-trained models.} For certain inverse problems, there exist powerful pre-trained reconstruction networks, e.g., in magnetic resonance imaging (MRI) \cite{kno+20b,muc+20}.
+As long as a given model is implemented in an end-to-end fashion (i.e., allows for backpropagation), it could be used as pre-initialized model for GLODISMO.
+In the case of MRI, this can be particularly useful if one would like to learn new sampling masks for different hardware, while the data distribution remains (approximately) the same. \item \emph{Non-linear inverse problems.} Our methodology could be extended to inverse problems with non-linear forward operators like phase-retrieval.
+A well-known obstacle is that the corresponding variational formulations typically become non-convex, and iterative schemes require a good initialization to converge.
+This might especially harm the effectiveness of unrolled methods.
+One possible remedy would be to compose the unrolled scheme with a neural network that was pre-trained to provide good initializations (for some initial measurement matrix).
+This pipeline is then learned end-to-end with GLODISMO. \item \emph{Different low-dimensional structures.} It is certainly possible to apply GLODISMO to signal structures beyond plain sparsity, e.g., sparse vectors with additional fine-structure for which specialized denoising functions are required instead of plain thresholding~\cite{Musa:icassp21}.
+Similarly, measurement operator learning is also applicable to matrix recovery problems like unrolled ``sparse plus low-rank'' decompositions \cite{SanchezPastor:sensors:2021}. \item \emph{Large-scale simulations and classification.} It is evident to evaluate our methodology in a large-scale setting, with much higher ambient dimensions (both in the signal and measurement domain) and larger datasets.
+On the other hand, future research could also involve an extension to compressive classification \cite{compressive1, compressive2}, where the measurement operator would be optimized to classify signals based on the measurements, instead of reconstructing them. \end{itemize}

-{ \bf Acknowledgements: } PJ was partially funded by the German Federal Ministry of Education and Research (BMBF) in the framework of the international future AI lab "AI4EO -- Artificial Intelligence for Earth Observation: Reasoning, Uncertainties, Ethics and Beyond" (Grant number: 01DD20001).

 \appendices